FAQ#

 Naming things are hard.
 The entity ids are long for the following reasons

-• The account id is present in other sensors because it is on the roadmap to support multiple accounts (which the serial number/mpan/mprn also play apart in).
+The account id is present in other sensors in order to support multiple accounts (which the serial number/mpan/mprn also play apart in).

 The names of the entities are equally long for consistency with the entity id and so that you can tell one entity apart from another in the above scenarios.